allgebrist/Causal-Deconvolution-of-Networks/README.md

-# Causal Deconvolution of Network by Generative Mechanism
+# Algorithmic Causal Deconvolution of Networks by Generative Mechanism

 The CTM datasets to be placed on the `data` folder can be downloaded [here](https://www.dropbox.com/sh/f76m3yb39n0edn9/AADofMJvIrxppmxPdvM9ROxqa?dl=0).